 The best deck for Rampage of the Valkyries is actually a deck that features Changelings, who are every creature type at once.
 It’s also notable that Kaldheim is going to feature many Shapeshifters, who are also Changelings, making that sort of deck even more powerful in Commander.
 Rampage of the Valkyries makes basically any of your Changelings dying force opponents to sacrifice, and would be an absolute game-changer in a multiplayer game.

 Of all the early Kaldheim spoilers, it seemed like this Enchantment was getting a massive amount of attention.
-My experience is that generally Angels get a ton of attention during spoiler season, and this time, they may truly may a huge impact as a Tribe in competitive play as they never have before.
+My experience is that generally Angels get a ton of attention during spoiler season, and this time, they may truly have a huge impact as a Tribe in competitive play as they never have before.
 Individual Angels have made big waves before, but gaining threats even at low points on the mana curve may finally make Angels a Tier deck in Standard!

 How would you play Rampage of the Valkyries?